liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-guestbooks-screenlet/03-creating-server-calls.markdown

 [`BasicEvent`](https://github.com/liferay/liferay-screens/blob/1.2.0/android/library/core/src/main/java/com/liferay/mobile/screens/base/interactor/BasicEvent.java).
 Likewise, you can create your own event classes by extending `BasicEvent`.
 You should create your own event classes when you must communicate objects other than `JSONObject` or `JSONArray`.
-Becuase the Get Guestbooks Screenlet must communicate `GuestbookModel` objects, you must create an event class capable of doing so.
+Because the Get Guestbooks Screenlet must communicate `GuestbookModel` objects, you must create an event class capable of doing so.